 All my gym needed was a little bit of orange — and a rubber bat and skull — to complement their black-and-white logo.

 As near as I can tell, “gresskar” is the generic word for “squash.”
-Our first year in Oslo, most of the carved pumpkins I saw looked more like this stripey squash variety.
+Early on, most of the carved pumpkins I saw looked more like this stripey squash variety.

 Later, more varieties of pumpkin came on the scene and were usually offered by florist shops rather than grocery stores.
 I guess pumpkin pie and other pumpkin dishes aren’t big here, although last year the Coop near us began offering Libby canned pumpkin around Thanksgiving time.
 Again, “for you Americans.”